How to copy text and images from a web page

-If you are not sure about the copyright rules of a website or they don't have additional copyright details, contact the author of the article or the webmaster of the web page asking for permission to use their content.
+If you are not sure about the copyright rules, contact the author of the article or the webmaster of the web page asking for permission to use their content.

-Tip: Most copyright related information is found through the copyright links or legal pages found on the bottom of most web pages.
+Tip: Most copyright related information is found in the copyright links or legal pages found on the bottom of most web pages.

 There are dozens of online services that can help share text between computers and other Internet users online.
 Below are two of our favorites.